SeanShin0821/Password-Generator-/README.md

 - CSS
 - JavaScript

-# Getting Started

-In order to run this project you need to click on this link:

 # 03 JavaScript: Password Generator

 Create an application that generates a random password based on user-selected criteria.
 The app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
 It has a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.